hattipjs/hattip/packages/base/router/readme.md

 - `router.use(path, handler)`: Adds a handler for all methods and the given path.
 - `router.use(handler)`: Adds a handler for all methods and all paths.
-- `router.handlers`: Returns an array of handlers that can be passed to the `compose` function.
+- `router.handlers`: Returns an array of handlers.
+- `router.buildHandler()`: Returns a handler that can be passed to an adapter.

 `@hattip/router` extends the `RequestContext` object with a `params` property which contains a map of parameters extracted from a dynamic route.